We are most grateful for the service of the following people…

 Rev. Candy Holmes Planning Chair

 Rev. Candy Holmes is the PAD Conference’s Planning Chair and Program Officer for MCC’s People of African American.
-She is also a spiritual activist and advocate, author, and life coach.
-Rev. Holmes lifts up a liberation theology that is enriched by her tapestry of faith traditions and spiritualities – Baptist, Pentecostal, Interfaith, and New Thought.
+She is also a spiritual activist, author, and life coach.

-As a spiritual activist, Rev. Holmes’ understands that sharing our voices and stories of faith is essential to changing minds and transforming hearts.
-As such, she is a sought after thought leader, speaker and blogger; works with advocacy and civic groups, such as the HRC Religion Council, National Black Justice Coalition, GLAAD, Many Voices, LGBTQ Task Force Religious Leadership Roundtable, etc. In addition, she has participated in local and national marriage equality, diversity, LGBTQ justice initiatives.
-Candy is passionate advocate for equality in the work place.
-She was invited to the White House to stand with President Obama to witness the signing of the Presidential Memorandum extending benefits to same-gender partners of Federal employees and to testify before Congress on the merits for legislation extending full benefits to same-gender partners of Federal employees.
+Rev. Candy is a sought after thought leader, speaker and blogger; and works with advocacy and civic groups, such as the HRC Religion Council, National Black Justice Coalition, GLAAD, Many Voices, LGBTQ Task Force Religious Leadership Roundtable, etc. In addition, she has participated in local and national marriage equality, diversity, LGBTQ justice initiatives.
+Candy is a passionate advocate for equality in the workplace and was invited to stand with President Obama around extending benefits to same-gender partners of Federal employees and to testify before Congress.

-Rev. Holmes has been featured in news media and documentaries, such as Washington Post, Huffington Post, and Believe Out Loud.
-As author, she has an upcoming book, “I Made It Out.”
-I Made It Out reflects the spectacular ability within all of us to come out from the life-limiting effects of religiosity and spirit-destroying oppression into greater freedom and wholeness.
+Candy understands that sharing our voices and stories of faith is essential to changing minds and transforming hearts; and has been featured in news media and documentaries, like NPR, Washington Post, Huffington Post, and Believe Out Loud.
+As author, she has an upcoming book, “I Made It Out, which reflects the spectacular ability within all of us to come out from the life-limiting effects of religiosity and spirit-destroying oppression into greater freedom and wholeness.

 Valarie C. Parson Worship

-As a certified instructor in the Creating a Life That Matters curriculum, she has witnessed first-hand the power of understanding one’s purpose and following one’s passion.
+A long-time friend of MCC, Valarie is a certified instructor in the Creating a Life That Matters curriculum.
+She has witnessed first-hand the power of understanding one’s purpose and following one’s passion.
 She has been both conference and workshop presenter, and she has designed curriculum tailored to the needs of her audience.
-After serving seven years as a faithful member of Christ Church Unity in Orlando, FL, Valarie in seeking ministerial ordination through the Unity Movement.
+After serving seven years as a member of Christ Church Unity in Orlando, Florida, Valarie in seeking ministerial ordination through the Unity Movement.
 Valarie is passionate, thought provoking, and her delivery will move you from the edge of your seat out to the world where possibilities are endless.

 Rev. Doretha Williams-Flournoy Worship